How I became a scribe

-How I became a scribe was a long and winding road that had a bumpy start in high school…
+How I became a scribe was a long and winding road with a bumpy start in high school…

 It was the early eighties.
-At Year 11 at St Mary’s College, Bendigo, Victoria, our Shorthand/Typing teacher rapped students over the knuckles with a ruler if they looked at the typewriter keys instead of up at the blackboard.
+In Year 10 at St Mary’s College, Bendigo, Victoria, our Shorthand/Typing teacher rapped students over the knuckles with a ruler if they looked at the typewriter keys instead of up at the blackboard.
 Nobody likes getting rapped over the knuckles.
 We all learned to touch-type.

-Learning to use the squiggly, phonetic language of Pitman’s Shorthand fascinated me in a way that learning French never had.
-I don’t think I told my friends at the time how much I loved shorthand because it wouldn’t have been cool but I really did love it, and so found it pretty easy to learn.
+The squiggly, phonetic language of Pitman’s Shorthand fascinated me in a way that French never had.
+I don’t think I told my friends at the time how much I enjoyed learning shorthand because it wouldn’t have been cool but I really did love it, and found it pretty easy to learn.

-Although I assumed I’d never need to use my typing or shorthand knowledge and after Year 11, hoped to never set eyes on a typewriter again, those shorthand/typing skills came in very handy later on.
+Although, after Year 11, I assumed I’d never need to use my typing or shorthand knowledge again and, in fact, hoped to never set eyes on a typewriter again, those shorthand/typing skills came in very handy later on.

-My shorthand was very rusty as I hadn't used it since school and had never actually taken the minutes of a meeting before.
-I got hold of an old Pitman’s shorthand book and started relearning shorthand on the job.
-At the meetings, when the councillors started bouncing back and forth in heated conversation, it was a steep learning curve to make sure I got down all the information I needed for the minutes.
-But I rode that curve and by the time I’d scribed two or three meetings I was proficient in minute-taking and producing well-written, accurate minutes.
+My shorthand was very rusty but I got hold of an old Pitman’s shorthand book and started relearning shorthand on the job.
+When the councillors started bouncing back and forth in heated conversation at meetings, it was a steep learning curve to get down all the information I needed for the minutes.
+But I rode the curve and by the time I’d scribed two or three meetings I was proficient in minute-taking and producing well-written, accurate minutes.

-I'd been to Darwin in the Northern Territory before and went back to settle there in the late eighties.
+I’ came home to Australia and settled in Darwin, Northern Territory.
 I worked as executive officer for Certified Practising Accountants.
 I scribed minutes of meetings, took dictation in Pitmans’ Shorthand, wrote and typed correspondence, and managed the CPA’s tiny office within a local accountant’s suite.
 I used an electric typewriter; although computers had been invented they weren’t yet common.
-Then the accountant got a computer and taught me how to use it.
+The accountant got a computer and taught me how to use it.
 I never used a typewriter again.

-I went travelling again and returned to Darwin in 1994.
+in 1991 I went travelling and working overseas again, and returned to Darwin in 1994.
 I became good friends with people in Darwin’s Timorese community.
-I learned a bit of Indonesian and went to Timor Leste; wherever I travelled, people asked me to publish their stories in Australia.
-Using my limited Portuguese and Indonesian and with the help of villagers who knew a smattering of English, I scribed (in Pitman's shorhand) the stories of men, women and youths from the east to the west of Timor Leste.
-Upon my return to Darwin, I bought a second-hand laptop and wrote a collection of non-fiction stories based on the stories I had heard and what I had seen in Timor Leste, then worked with my colleagues in Darwin to publish a little book.
+I learned a bit of Indonesian and went to Timor Leste.
+Wherever I travelled, people asked me to tell the world their stories.
+So, using my limited Portuguese and Indonesian and the help of villagers who knew a smattering of English, I scribed (in shorthand) the stories of men, women and youths from the east to the west of Timor Leste.
+Upon my return to Darwin, I bought a second-hand laptop and wrote a collection of non-fiction stories based on the stories I had heard and what I had seen in Timor Leste, then with the help of my colleagues in Darwin, published a little book.